redhat-actions/openshift-tools-installer/README.md

 ## Inputs

-The action inputs are just the names of the support CLIs, exactly as listed above.
-The value for each input is a [semantic version](https://docs.npmjs.com/cli/v6/using-npm/semver#versions) or [range](https://docs.npmjs.com/cli/v6/using-npm/semver#ranges) for that CLI.
+The action inputs are just the names of the support tools, exactly as listed above.
+The value for each input is a [semantic version](https://docs.npmjs.com/cli/v6/using-npm/semver#versions) or [range](https://docs.npmjs.com/cli/v6/using-npm/semver#ranges) for that tool.
 If the version given is a range, this action will install the **maximum** version that satisfies the range.

 The version can also be `"*"`, or `"latest"`, which are the same.
 This installs the latest production release that is available on the mirror.

-For a list of available versions of a given CLI, follow the **Directory** links in the table above, and look at the versions available.
+For a list of available versions of a given tool, follow the **Directory** links in the table above, and look at the versions available.

 If an invalid version is specified, the action will not proceed with any installations.

-If the requested version is valid but not available on the mirror, the action fails, but any CLIs that were found will still be installed and cached.
+If the requested version is valid but not available on the mirror, the action fails, but any tools that were found will still be installed and cached.

 ## Example